CBD Hemp Oil: Are You Deficient in it?

 - The company that sells the CBD products should have an excellent level of control over production processes from seed to growing to extraction to packaging.

-Based on my Instagram followers’ requests, we looked into 21 brands, but only 16 of them carried CBD tinctures.
+Based on the requests of my Instagram followers, we looked into 21 brands.
+But only 16 of them carried CBD tinctures.
 Using the described above four main criteria for the “best” CBD oil, we grouped the researched products in the following way.
 (Please, bear in mind that these are our opinions only, and you are welcome to do your own research.)

 “Worst” CBD Hemp Extract